sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/10-spring-boot-rest-api-tutorial-part-2.md

    private Instant updatedAt;
 }
 ```

+You also need to enable auditing in your Spring Boot application by adding **@EnableJpaAuditing** annotation on a configuration class.

 **Hibernate** also provides **@CreationTimestamp** and **@UpdateTimestamp** annotations for similar purpose.
 But I prefer to use one of the above-mentioned 2 approaches to keep the code independent of underlying persistence implementation framework.